xriver007/gigers_lstm/README.md

 1. The first one is an LSTM based language model.
 A General Recurrent Neural Networks is used, with one LSTM cell to predict the next word in a sentence, given the previous words.
 After training the model is capable of finishing the learned sentences, based on the first words fed into the model.

 2. The second one is an LSTM based autoencoder.
-First the sentence is encoded with an LSTM encoding RNN, then the state of the RNN is fed through an autoencoder, then the resulting state is given to an LSTM decoding RNN which tries to reconstruct the input sentence.
-After training the model is capable of representing the sentence to a dense code, which can be used for the mentioned applications.
+First the sentence is encoded with an LSTM encoding RNN, then the state of the RNN is fed through a deep autoencoder, then the resulting state is given to an LSTM decoding RNN which tries to reconstruct the input sentence.
+After training the model is capable of transforming a given sentence into a dense code, which can be used for the mentioned applications.

 ## Code
 The code is separated to 4 parts: